SciML/SciMLOperators.jl/docs/src/index.md

 v_kron = L3(u_kron, p, t) # == L3 * u_kron
 ```

-For mutating operator evaluations, call `cache_operator` to generate
+For mutating operator evaluations, call `cache_operator` to generate an
-in-place cache so the operation is nonallocating.
+in-place cache, so the operation is nonallocating.

 ```julia
 α, β = rand(2)